tscode/tood/README.md

 # Td and Tood

-Tood is a simple ocaml library for parsing, manipulating, filtering and formatting todo list entries.
-Td is a command line tool that builds upon Tood, aiming to make it comfortable to manage your todo list on the terminal.
+**Tood** is a simple ocaml library for parsing, manipulating, filtering and formatting todo list entries. **Td** is a command line tool that builds upon Tood, aiming to make it comfortable to manage todo lists on the terminal.

+Noteworthy features of **td**:
+* Todo lists are stored in a simple human readable and editable format.
+* Can manage as many separate todo lists as you wish.
+* Supports project/subproject, context, and date tags for entries.
+* Powerful filters (regex, wildcards, ranges, ...) supporting arbitrary boolean conjunctions (and, or, not).
+* Customizable entry formatting (custom format strings, ANSI terminal color support).
+* Easy modification of entries by command (*td mod*) or by editing files (*td edit*).
+* Handles even large lists (10,000 entries) swiftly and without issues.
+* Meaningful error messages (<- maybe this is wishful thinking...)

 A typical sequence of `td` interactions might look like this:

 ```bash